apd1995/model_collapse_universality/README.md

 # Model Collapse Theory

-This repo contains all the codes used in preparing the paper "A Universal Uniderstanding of Model Collapse"
+This repo contains all the codes used in preparing the paper "A Universal Uniderstanding of Model Collapse".
+Under construction.